Taiwan party chief says to talk to China's Xi about new global bank

-TAIPEI, May 1 (Reuters) - The head of Taiwan’s ruling Nationalist Party said on Friday he will talk to Chinese President Xi Jinping about joining global organisations such as the China-led Asian Infrastructure Investment Bank (AIIB) when they meet next week.
+TAIPEI (Reuters) - The head of Taiwan’s ruling Nationalist Party said on Friday he will talk to Chinese President Xi Jinping about joining global organizations such as the China-led Asian Infrastructure Investment Bank (AIIB) when they meet next week.

 Eric Chu’s meeting with Xi, who also heads China’s Communist Party, will be the first meeting between the heads of the two parties since defeated Nationalist forces fled to Taiwan at the end of the Chinese civil war in 1949.